Sausage and Stuffing Ball Jumble is a complete meal in a pot that's ideal for family camping, ensuring everyone gets a proper balanced meal.

-For the veggies we used a tin of new potatoes, a pack of fresh broccoli and carrots, and some fresh cherry tomatoes.
+We used a tin of new potatoes, a pack of fresh broccoli and carrots, and some fresh cherry tomatoes for the veggies.

-Fresh new potatoes would have been better of course, but sometimes veggies in a tin are easier to transport and store when camping.
+Fresh new potatoes would have been better, but sometimes veggies in a tin are easier to transport and store when camping.

-For making this we used our gas stove and whistling kettle to boil the water for the stuffing, trangia stove for cooking the veggies, and dutch oven for the jumble.
+We used our gas stove and whistling kettle to boil the water for the stuffing, trangia stove for cooking the veggies, and Dutch oven for the jumble.

-It’s certainly not necessary to use all of the above; you could cook it all on a gas stove for example.
+It's unnecessary to use all of the above; you could cook it all on a gas stove, for example.
 However, it does cook well in a Dutch Oven.

 Making Sausage and Stuffing Ball Jumble